AjjMC/ajjgui/README.md

 This framework aims to be the ultimate mapmaking tool for creating and managing complex and robust item-based GUIs in-game, removing the need to write code or ever touch the datapack.
 This is achieved by simply dragging and dropping items with custom NBT tags in containers within a world, which the datapack can use to generate GUIs according to mapmakers' specifications:

-* **Block Entity GUIs:** Placed at a fixed position and accessible to all players.
+* **Block Entity GUIs:** Placed at a fixed position and shared by all players.
 These are generated upon compilation.
 * **Chest Boat GUIs:** Retrieved from a database and accessible anywhere by specified players only.
 These are obtained directly from the above by [porting GUIs to players](#porting-guis-to-players).

 The datapack provides the following features: